Nonlinear backstepping with saturation for low-thrust station-keeping of libration point orbits

 \subsection{Target Trajectories}

-In this work, we restrict the analysis to station-keeping about QPOs in the HFEM.
-In particular, we consider two trajectories from the Northern Halo and Lyapunov families of QPOs about the L2 Lagrange point.
+In this work, we restrict the analysis to station-keeping about libration point QPOs in the HFEM, given their well-established value for cislunar operations and interplanetary missions.
+In particular, we consider two trajectories from the Northern Halo and Lyapunov families of QPOs about the L2 Lagrange point -- a strategic outpost amply studied in the literature, key for initiatives such as the Artemis Program \cite{folta2010StationKeeping}.
 Namely, they are direct counterparts to equivalent periodic orbits of the CR3BP, cataloged in \cite{jpl_3bp_orbits}, with the approximate orbital periods of $14.98$ and $15.86$ days, respectively.
 These trajectories are transitioned into the HFEM over $25$ revolutions, totaling just over $1$ year in both cases, starting from the 1st of January, 2025, without loss of generality.
 To do so, the approach presented in \cite{Nunes2026TrajectoryDesign} is pursued, considering four patch points per revolution and targeting a relative segment-to-segment continuity tolerance of $10^{-12}$.
 The exact QPOs to be targeted reflect the complete dynamical model used when testing the control solution, and thus depend on whether or not external perturbations are considered.
 Nonetheless, their shape is mostly equivalent between the unperturbed and perturbed test cases, and thus the QPOs designed considering only the point-mass influence of the Earth, Moon, and Sun may be interpreted as a baseline.
 These are presented in Fig.~\ref{fig:nom_QPOs}, in the synodic reference frame centered at the Earth-Moon barycenter, that rotates with these bodies and pulsates to fix their positions to the corresponding locations of the CR3BP, previously discussed in Section~\ref{subsec:cr3bp}.
 The projections of both QPOs, the transitioned patch points, and the location of the Moon and L2 point are also evidenced.